Guide to Work, Study, Travel and Living Abroad

 The Power of Your Words

 Because you live abroad and your clients could be thousands of miles away, your main mode of communication will be the written word.
-Without the ability to read body language or hear vocal lilts, you must religiously adhere to the code of internet communication: Do not send an email when you are angry, proof read everything, and don’t convey double entendres or mixed messages–they will surely be taken the wrong way.
-Be explicit and concise, and your words will do your work for you.
+Without the ability to read body language or hear vocal lilts, you must religiously adhere to the code of web communication: Do not send an email when you are angry, proofread everything, and don't convey double entendres, irony, or mixed messages — someone will most likely take your words the wrong way.
+Be explicit and concise; your words will do your work for you.

 Balancing Work and Play on the Road

-The biggest challenge to anybody who lives abroad and freelances on the Internet is simply how to create a good work/life balance.
-I have been so absorbed in my work at times that I have wondered why I was even abroad at all—I never saw the outside of my room.
-Other times have seen me traveling to my heart’s content; only to pause, become completely overwhelmed with my inbox and the associated work involved, and wonder if the time off was even worth it.
+The biggest challenge to anybody living abroad and freelancing on the web is creating a good work/life balance.
+I have been so absorbed in my work at times that I have wondered why I was abroad — I never saw the outside of my room.
+Other times have seen me traveling to my heart's content, only to pause, become completely overwhelmed with my inbox and the associated work involved, and wonder if the time off was even worth it.

 Creating a balance between work and play is an art form that applies to all of us, whether or not we live abroad.
-But when you live on the road, call the shots with your business, and have a wealth of opportunities, putting an emphasis on balance is of the utmost importance.
+But when you live on the road, call the shots with your business, and have a wealth of opportunities, emphasizing balance is paramount.

-Achieve that balance, and you can truly enjoy the best of everything: Traveling the world, living abroad, and writing your own paychecks by freelancing on the Web.
+Achieve that balance, and you can enjoy the best of everything: Traveling the world, living abroad, and writing your own paychecks by freelancing on the web.

 For More Information on being a Digital Nomad